LJPethig/project_orion_game/docs/Project_Orion_Narrative_v3.md

 Inside is a custom-made stasis pod unlike anything Jack has ever seen.
 Small — approximately 0.5 cubic metres.
 Nothing a human being could fit inside, nor any animal of any practical size.
 Whatever this pod was built to preserve, it was built with extraordinary care and extraordinary expense.

 Inside the pod: 20 individual 1kg vacuum-sealed casks.
 The casks are hand-stamped.
 The markings are in Spanish.
-The contents are dark brown, ground fine, and smell like nothing Jack Harrow has ever encountered in his life.
+The roast date is visible — over 100 years ago.
+Inside are whole roasted beans, perfectly preserved.
+To the beans, no time has passed at all.

 He has to look it up.